aridjayarecipes/cutesrecipes.web.app/content/post/2132-step-by-step-guide-to-prepare-any-night-of-the-week-pork-rib-with-pumpkin-and-whisky-sauce-and-rice.md

 1. Take  N/a garlic powder and curry

-Scott Hibb&#39;s Amazing Whisky Grilled Baby Back Ribs.
+Scott Hibb's Amazing Whisky Grilled Baby Back Ribs.
 Some say rice and this sauce is their favorite food!
 A Lechner family tradition!
 [Homemade] Pork ribs in a jerk sauce and whiskey marmalade glaze.
 Serve with a whiskey and brown sugar sauce.

 <!--inarticleads2-->